neilg63/julian_day_converter/README.md

 - `JULIAN_DAY_MIN_SUPPORTED`: **-1_930_999.5**.
 Minimum Julian Day value date-time conversion via Chrono, -4713-11-24 12:00:00 UTC
 - `JULIAN_DAY_MAX_SUPPORTED`: **5_373_484.499999**.
 Max Julian day value via Chrono, i.e. 9999-12-31 23:59:59 UTC

 ---

+### 0.3.3 Release Notes
+The core `to_jd()` and `from_jd(jd: f64)` methods have been updated to ensure future compatibility with the *chrono* crate by replacing all calls to deprecated methods with the newer methods introduced in version 0.4.31, which is now the minimum supported version.

+`NaiveDateTime::from_jd(jd: f64)` now only works within a range from `-9999-01-01T00:00:00` to `9999-12-31T23:59:59`.
+However, `unixtime_to_julian_day(timestamp: i64)` and `julian_day_to_unixtime(jd: f64)` work within a much wider range supported by i64 and f64 respectively.

+The supplementary fuzzy-datetime conversion functions have been marked as *deprecated* and made available with a broader range of options in [fuzzy-datetime](https://crates.io/crates/fuzzy-datetime).

+A similar [julianday](https://crates.io/crates/julianday) crate exists to handle Julian days as integers and converts them to *chrono::NaiveDate* only.
+I developed this crate primarily to ensure interoperability with an [Astrological API server](https://github.com/neilg63/astro-calc-api) that leverages the [Swiss Ephemeris](https://github.com/aloistr/swisseph) calculation engine.

+---

 ## Earlier versions

 Versions before 0.4.0 had some date/time interpretation and correction functions able to handle ISO-like input strings with varying degrees of accuracy.
 These have now moved to [fuzzy-datetime](https://crates.io/crates/fuzzy-datetime).